Bas3d-Labs/drand-quicknet-evm/README.md

 ### `DrandOracleQuicknet`

-The oracle verifies drand Quicknet BLS signatures using EVM BLS12-381 functionality.

-The current architecture keeps the verifier separately deployed and pinned rather than treating it as application-owned mutable infrastructure.

-The registry expects a specific verifier implementation.
+The verifier is deployed separately from the registry and is treated as an external cryptographic dependency.
+The registry pins both its oracle address and runtime codehash.

+The verifier source is not vendored into this repository.
+Consumers and operators should verify the deployed oracle against the trusted deployment manifest and the referenced upstream source revision.

-Applications should treat verifier upgrades as new deployments rather than silently changing the cryptographic implementation behind an existing registry.
+Verifier upgrades require a new trusted deployment rather than silently changing the cryptographic implementation behind an existing registry.

 ### `DrandQuicknetBeaconRegistry`